kl1nton/1_Applied_Basic_Science/2_Physiology.md

 ### Q2.51
 A 16-yo girl admitted with mitral stenosis (MS) caused by rheumatic heart disease.
 A rise in which of the following parameters is consistent with this patient's valvular lesion?

-	A.
+	A. Aortic pressure
-	B.
+	B. Cardiac output
-	C.
+	C. Left atrial pressure
-	D.
+	D. Left ventricular end-systolic volume
-	E.
+	E. CVP

 #### Answer: ?

 ### Q2.52
 You are looking at an ECG strip that show Sinus Bradycardia.
-Which of the following conditions is most likely to be associated with this ECH finding?
+Which of the following conditions is most likely to be associated with this ECG finding?

+	A. Hypovolaemia
+	B. Hypothermia
+	C. Vasodilator therapy
+	D. Injection of atropine
+	E. Fever

 #### Answer: ?